society-for-the-blind/slate2-proposal/slate2_proposal.md

 "_Open source is a development methodology; free software is a social movement._"[@https://www.gnu.org/philosophy/open-source-misses-the-point.en.html] Although often discussed together, they are politically distinct: "free software" being more closely associated with ethics ("_essential respect for the users' freedom"[@https://www.gnu.org/philosophy/open-source-misses-the-point.en.html]) and "open source" with pragmatism (i.e., a practical, business-case approach to free software[@https://opensource.org/history]).

-On the practical side, every existing free software would qualify as open source but not vice versa.
-Exceptions include the following:

-  * Open source licenses are more permissive (or restrictive, depending on the perspective).

-    For example, some licences that do not allow modification of program  are still deemed as valid open source licenses by the Open Source Initiative whereas these terms are unacceptable by the Free Software Foundation as they limit the users' freedom.

-  * Difference between the groups' relationship between free and proprietary software.
+The groups' relationship between free and proprietary software is one of the most defining difference:

-    Members of the open source community are willing to coexist with the makers of proprietary software[@https://en.wikipedia.org/wiki/Open-source_software_movement,@https://opensource.org/faq#permissive] and feel that the issue of whether software is open source is a matter of practicality[@https://opensource.org/history].
+  * Members of the open source community are willing to coexist with the makers of proprietary software[@https://en.wikipedia.org/wiki/Open-source_software_movement,@https://opensource.org/faq#permissive] and feel that the issue of whether software is open source is a matter of practicality[@https://opensource.org/history].
 One example is [tivoization](https://en.wikipedia.org/wiki/Tivoization).

-    In contrast, members of the free software community maintain the vision that all software is a part of freedom of speech and that proprietary software is unethical and unjust[@https://www.gnu.org/philosophy/open-source-misses-the-point.en.html,@https://www.gnu.org/proprietary/proprietary.en.html,@https://www.gnu.org/proprietary/proprietary-surveillance.en.html,@https://www.gnu.org/proprietary/proprietary-back-doors.en.html].
+  * In contrast, members of the free software community maintain the vision that all software is a part of freedom of speech and that proprietary software is unethical and unjust[@https://www.gnu.org/philosophy/open-source-misses-the-point.en.html,@https://www.gnu.org/proprietary/proprietary.en.html,@https://www.gnu.org/proprietary/proprietary-surveillance.en.html,@https://www.gnu.org/proprietary/proprietary-back-doors.en.html].

+This differentiation is best reflected by the software licenses used: the open source community allows the use of licenses that permit developing proprietary (i.e., closed sourced) software.
+This is unacceptable to proponents of free software.

+Therefore, on the practical side, every existing free software would qualify as open source because the Open Source Initiative allows the more restrictive (or permissive, depending on the perspective) free software licenses but not vice versa.

-### 2.3.3 Licenses[^footnote-which_license]
+### 2.3.3 Licenses

+Choosing a license depends on many factors, such as use cases (e.g., end user product, software module), adopting entities (e.g., company, group of hobby developers), project goals (e.g., commercial product, free or for fee services).

 [^footnote-which_license]: Choosing a FLOSS license depends largely on the use case and can be controversial, see [@https://blog.p2pfoundation.net/why-apache-defeated-the-gpl-license-developer-freedom-vs-user-freedom/2013/01/21,@https://softwareengineering.stackexchange.com/questions/107883/agpl-what-you-can-do-and-what-you-cant,@https://news.ycombinator.com/item?id=1273231,@roads-and-bridges].